 - experience, and

-For each selection factor, a specific number of selection points are allotted.
+For each selection factor, a specific number of selection points are awarded.
 If you have a score lower than a total of 35 points, your application may be refused.

 In assessing an applicant’s experience, intent and ability to create their own employment in Canada, the following will be considered: